 For retail investors, the legislation of Packaged Retail Investment Products ("PRIIPS") came into force in January 2018.
-SGIICs currently providing a Key Investment Information Document ("KIID") are exempt from applying the PRIIPS regime until 31 December 2022.
-Funds shall not carry out their activities until the KIID and information brochure is registered in the relevant CNMV's administrative register.
+Funds shall not carry out their activities until the KIID and information brochure is registered in the relevant CNMV administrative register.

-Regarding closed-ended AIFs, upon the entry into force of PRIIPS a KIID is required to be delivered to any retail investor.
+Regarding closed-ended AIFs, upon the entry into force of PRIIPS, a KIID is required to be delivered to any retail investor.
 Additionally, there are pre-investment disclosure obligations for each closed-ended fund (e.g. strategy and investment policy), as well as periodic reporting requirements to investors and the CNMV.